This Is Why Padding Your Timesheet Is Fraud

 So just how do employees commit timesheet fraud, and what can you do to prevent it?

-The Fair Labor Standards Act says that business owners must record, and pay employees for all of their hours worked, but it doesn’t specify which type of employee time tracking GPS app you should use.
-Still, since the burden of tracking and paying accurately falls on the employer, it’s in your best interest to ensure that you have a robust time tracking system that’ll make it easier for you to ensure accuracy, and help to prevent time fraud as well as accidental discrepancies.
+The Fair Labor Standards Act (FLSA) enacted by the Department of Labor says that business owners must record, and pay employees for all of their hours worked, but it doesn’t specify how you can ensure you’re keeping accurate time.
+Since the burden of tracking and paying accurately falls on the employer, it’s in your best interest to ensure that you have a robust timekeeping system in place that’ll make it easier for you to ensure accuracy, and help to prevent time fraud as well as accidental discrepancies.

-With this in mind, let’s take a look at a few different forms of time theft, and see what steps you can take to help prevent it from happening.
+With this in mind, let’s take a look at a few of the most common types of timesheet fraud, and see what steps you can take to help prevent it from happening.

 Inflated Hours